Antarcticsiclepop/left4dead2-choreography-script/documentation/followup.md

     .responses("Worldc4m117")
 ```

-You can add multiple orators as a target by adding a `|` symbol.
+You can add multiple targets as parameters, one will be randomly chosen.
 Example:

 ```javascript
 Cue()